metzzo/ogl_destructible_map/README.md

 ```
 </details>

-* Map construction (time until first frame is displayed): 4-5 seconds
+* Map construction (time until first frame is displayed): 0.1 seconds
-* Initial average FPS when map has not been changed: 2500 - 2600 FPS
+* Initial average FPS when map has not been changed: 4100 - 4300 FPS
+* Number of draw calls after map construction: 3
-* Average FPS when map is changed every frame at the beginning: 15 - 20 FPS
+* Average FPS when map is changed every frame at the beginning: 900 - 1400 FPS
-* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 2400 - 2500 FPS
+* Average FPS after drawing and erasing parts of the map randomly for 30 seconds: 3000 - 3200 FPS

 ### Conclusion